Raigyo/symfony-monitoring/README.md

 An entity contains persistable properties.
 A persistable property is an instance variable of the entity that is saved into and retrieved from the database by Doctrine's data mapping capabilities.

 In this app, we have three entities: _Website_, _Admin_ and _Status_.

+### PHP

+**The double arrow operator =>** (assign)

+The arrays are accessed with the use of a double arrow operator.
+In other terms, the operator is also used to assign a certain value to an acceptable type of operator in the array index which can be in the form of either numeric or string-based (associative).
+Moreover, double arrow operator => assigns the value to an array key.

+**The object operator ->** (access)

+The -> operator, also known as the object operator is used to access the properties and methods for a specific object.
+Besides, in simple words, the object operator -> is responsible for accessing an object method.

+**Scope resolution operator ::**

+:: is called as scope resolution operator (AKA Paamayim Nekudotayim).
+This operator is used to refer the scope of some block or program context like classes, objects, namespace and etc. For this reference an identifier is used with this operator to access or reproduce the code inside that scope.

 ### What is the PHP cURL?